WallStreetMojo

 What is the Capitalization Ratio?

-Capitalization ratios are a set of ratios that help an analyst in determining how the capital structure of the company will affect if an investment is made in the company – this set includes debt to equity, long term debt to market cap and total debt to market cap as helpful ratios.
+Capitalization ratios are a set of ratios that help an analyst determine how the company's capital structure will affect if an investment is made in the company.
+This set includes debt to equity, long-term debt to market cap, and total debt to market cap as helpful ratios.

 Pepsi Debt to Equity was at around 0.50x in 2009-1010.
 However, it started rising rapidly and is at 2.792x currently.
 What does this mean for Pepsi?
 How did its Debt to Equity Ratio increase dramatically?
 Is this good or bad for Pepsi?

-With this ratio, we try to understand how much a company has injected “debt” into its capital structure.
-It’s simple; we will check out the proportion of debt in the total capital.
-To understand this, we need to first understand the capital structure.
+We try to understand how much a company has injected "debt" into its capital structure with this ratio.
+It's simple; we will check out the proportion of debt in the total capital.
+To understand this, we need first to understand the capital structure.

-The capital structure depicts the proportion of the equity and debt of the capital of a company.
-The rule of thumb is for any company is to maintain a 2:1 ratio between its equity and debt.
-But in real life, it always doesn’t happen.
-So, we as investors need to look at it and ascertain how much equity and debt are there in a company’s capital.
+The capital structure depicts the proportion of the equity and debt of a company's capital.
+The rule of thumb is to maintain a 2:1 ratio between its equity and debt for any company.
+But in real life, it always doesn't happen.
+So, we as investors need to look at it and ascertain how much equity and debt are in its capital.

 Let’s have a look at the formulas of these three ratios.